siriwatknp/mui-treasury/README.md

 ##### Branch Structure

 All stable releases are tagged [(view tags)](https://github.com/siriwatknp/mui-treasury/tags).
-At any given time, `development` represents the latest development version of the library.
+At any given time, `develop` represents the latest development version of the library.
 Patches or hotfix releases are prepared on an independent branch.
-When `development` is merged with new component or new page, it will be deployed to `master` with a tag of new release version
+When `develop` is merged with new component or new page, it will be deployed to `master` with a tag of new release version

 ##### `master` is for deployed version